Volunteer Learning Opportunities

 This nationally recognized program provides positive youth development through addressing the eight (8) "Essential Elements" of youth needs.

-Designed to provide practical skills for volunteers, the Volunteer Research, Knowledge, and Competency lessons are short instructor lead classes that a county agent can provide.
-Lessons cover Communication, Organization, Program Management, Educational Design & Delivery, Positive Youth Development, and Interpersonal Characteristics.
-These trainings are available though your local county extension office or can be found at National 4-H's website.
+Designed to provide practical skills for volunteers, the Volunteer Research, Knowledge, and Competency Model covers Communication, Organization, Program Management, Educational Design & Delivery, Positive Youth Development, and Interpersonal Characteristics.
+More information on the VRKC can be found at the following sites:

 Cost: Varies by Type of Registration (Virtual vs In-Person)